THE MEASUREMENT STANDARD FOR PAY-VOD in Europe:

-For the first time, Goldmedia’s VoD-Ratings offer the possibility to create in-depth analyses of VoD usage on Pay-VoD portals such as Netflix, Amazon Prime, Sky, Disney Life and many other providers.
-In addition to the general performance of the platforms on the basis of subscriber numbers and usage intensity, the number of viewers of individual titles is also shown.
+For the first time, Goldmedia’s VoD-Ratings offer the possibility to create in-depth analyses of VoD usage on Pay-VoD portals such as Netflix, Amazon Prime, Sky, Disney+ and many other providers.
+In addition to the general performance of the platforms on the basis of subscriber numbers and usage intensity, the number of viewers of individual titles and shows is also shown.

 On the VoD ratings analysis platform, data can be modeled by mouse-click according to freely selectable time intervals and many further specifications.
 The usable data pool comprises all of the approx. 3.5 million titles available across all relevant Pay-VoD platforms in Europe (UK/DE/IT/FR/ES).